House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image credit: Canon Eos 5D Mark III, PxHere

-If you need a chainsaw for pruning limbs or cutting down saplings or small trees of the softest wood, you’ll want to get a small chainsaw.
-These are the chainsaws you’ll also want to use if you need to limb trees at height, because they’re the smallest and lightest, and therefore also the safest.
+If you need a chainsaw for pruning limbs or cutting down saplings or small trees of the softest wood, get a small chainsaw.
+They are ideal when trimming limbs above your head because they’re the smallest, lightest, and safest.

-This kind of work is appropriate for electric chainsaws, either corded ones or ones that use batteries.
+Pruning work is appropriate for electric chainsaws, either corded ones or models that use batteries.
 Look for bar lengths of no larger than 14 inches and engines in the 30-40 cc range.

 Chainsaws for Medium Cutting